 San Luis Obispo, Calif.
-(October 22, 2013) – The immediate and long-term benefits of integrating animals in orchard and vineyard operation – such as the use of raptors for rodent control or sheep for weed suppression are part of Sustainable Agriculture in San Luis Obispo, California. (www.SustainableAgExpo.org)
+(October 22, 2013) – The immediate and long-term benefits of integrating animals in orchard and vineyard operation.
+For that’s such as the use of raptors for rodent control.
+In addition, sheep for weed suppression.
+For they are part of Sustainable Agriculture in San Luis Obispo, California. (www.SustainableAgExpo.org)

-According to Mullville, “One of the most dramatic results of extending the grazing period in vineyards is the potential to decrease water use while increasing yield and quality.
-Weeds and cover crops become a resource to be harvested, adding value to both the animal and the soil.”
+As stated by staff, water use goes down.
+I mean the most dramatic results of extending the grazing period in vineyards.
+For it is the potential to decrease water use.
+All the while increasing yield and quality.
+Weeds and cover crops become a resource to be harvested.
+Thereby adding value to both the animal and the soil.

-The Vineyard Team is a non-profit organization dedicated to promoting sustainable viticulture practices on the Central Coast since 1994.
+The Vineyard Team is a non-profit organization.
+One that is dedicated to promoting sustainable viticulture practices.
+All on the Central Coast since 1994.
 Visit www.VineyardTeam.org to learn more about the Vineyard Team and its SIP™ (Sustainability in Practice) Program.